-Prior to the Corps issuing a project specific PASPGP-7 verification, any federal or state resource agency may notify the appropriate Corps District of its objection, in writing, to authorization by PASPGP-7.
-The Corps will attempt to resolve the objection and may issue a PASPGP-7 verification with or without project-specific special conditions or may require an alternative form of Section 10 and/or 404 authorization.
+Prior to the Corps issuing a project specific PASPGP-6 verification, any federal or state resource agency may notify the appropriate Corps District of their objection to authorization by the PASPGP-6.
+The Corps will attempt to resolve the objection and may issue a PASPGP-6 verification with or without project specific special conditions, or may require an alternative form of Section 10 and/or 404 authorization.